-The NSW Government wants every child's education to give them the opportunity to reach their full potential, no matter what their circumstances.
+We want every child's education to help them reach their full potential, no matter what their circumstances.

-Students with sound literacy and numeracy skills are more likely to remain at school, complete their HSC and continue on to tertiary education.
+Students with sound literacy and numeracy skills are more likely to stay at school, complete their HSC and continue on to tertiary education.

-That’s why the government is working toward increasing the proportion of NSW students in the top two NAPLAN bands by eight per cent by 2019.
+That’s why we are working towards increasing the proportion of NSW students in the top two NAPLAN bands by eight per cent by 2019.

-By focusing on teacher quality through the Great Teaching Inspired Learning actions, and through targeted reforms such as the Connected Communities strategy and the Rural and Remote Education Blueprint, the government is determined to improve teaching and learning in all schools.
+By focusing on teacher quality through the Great Teaching Inspired Learning actions, and through targeted reforms such as the Connected Communities strategy and the Rural and Remote Education Blueprint, we are determined to improve teaching and learning in all schools.
+Other reforms include:

 - The number of schools participating in the K-2 Literacy and Numeracy Action Plan has increased to 668, including 407 schools in regional areas.

-- The Bump It Up strategy focuses on identifying schools which are doing well and, the data suggests, have the greatest capacity to improve their students' performance in literacy and numeracy.
-These schools currently have many students achieving in the middle bands of NAPLAN, and with school-led solutions, more students should be able to reach their potential and achieve in the top two NAPLAN bands.
-46 of 137 Bump it Up schools are in regional areas.
+- The Bump it Up strategy identifies schools which are going well and, the data suggests, have the greatest capacity to improve their students' performance in literacy and numeracy.
+Forty six of the 137 Bump it Up schools are in regional areas.

 - From 2020, students in NSW will need to meet a minimum literacy and numeracy standard to receive the HSC.
-By achieving at least a band 8 in the year 9 NAPLAN tests, children will be eligible to receive the HSC.
-Those who don’t will need to pass an online literacy and numeracy test later to meet the requirements.
+There are multiple opportunities to meet the minimum standard including achieving at least band 8 in their year 9 NAPLAN tests.

 What can you do?

 If you're a parent, being involved can make a big difference to your child's school and education – teachers and families need to work in partnership.